ModernClimate/mc-wp-starter-theme/doc/acf/README.md

 be used.
 Check out [this article](https://www.billerickson.net/advanced-custom-fields-frontend-dependency/) for more info.

-Fortunately the A&D Wordpress Starter Theme comes with some handy utilities to avoid the ACF function overhead.
+Fortunately the MC Wordpress Starter Theme comes with some handy utilities to avoid the ACF function overhead.

 **Location**<br/>
 `/App/Fields/ACF.php`